 | References & Support | 15 | 4 | 3 | 3 | Availability of reference projects with comparable setup |

-A limitation that is often underestimated: Extensive customizations may map processes in the short term, but in the long term they are Update-risks and a cost trap.
-In your RFP, demand a classification: configurable vs. custom code; only for the latter should you negotiate change and Update-clauses.
+A constraint that is often underestimated: Major customizations may map processes in the short term, but in the long term they are Updaterisks and a cost trap.
+In your RFP, request a classification: configurable vs. custom code; only for the latter should you negotiate changes and Updateclauses.

-Evaluation tip: Allow at least 60 minutes of live operational insight plus Q&A for reference visits; reference stories in presentations are worthless if you don't see how support and updates actually work.
+Evaluation tip: Allow at least 60 minutes of live operational insight plus Q&A during reference visits; reference stories in presentations are worthless if you don't see how support and updates really work.

 Takeaway: Structure the RFP and demo around reproducible scenarios; a contractually obligated pilot + API access are often the most reliable way to eliminate technical risks before signing the contract.